Bretton Hall (Manhattan): Architecture

 is haphazard.
 Its facade exemplifies Beaux Arts architecture, yet it lacks the elaborate cornice it originally had.
 It was lost many years ago.
 Architect J.C.
 Calderon has redesigned the parapet in red brick with stone put down in alternating stripes.
 The restoration of the building cost $1,000,000.

+Media

+Ambient producer Tetsu Inoue had a studio in this building, and its address lent itself to a series of albums produced by him and Pete Namlook.